America the Beautiful

 The end of the three-weeks’ session of the school was celebrated . . . with an excursion to the summit of Pike’s Peak.
 Miss Bates was so affected by the rarefied atmosphere at the summit that she, with two others, could remain for hardly more than “one ecstatic gaze.”
 But it was an historic moment.
 “It was then and there,” says the author, “as I was looking out over the sea-like expanse of fertile country spreading away so far under those ample skies, that the opening lines of the hymn floated into my mind.” . . .

 The four stanzas of the poem were penciled in the author’s notebook at Colorado Springs.
 But for nearly two years they lay there unheeded.
-Then they were sent to The Congregationalist, appropriately printed on July 4, 1895 [Fig. 1].
+Then they were sent to The Congregationalist, appropriately printed on July 4, 1895 [Fig. 1a].

-Bates reportedly revised the poem for the 19 Nov.
-1904 edition of The Boston Evening Transcript, but a copy of this paper scanned by Google Books does not appear to contain this text.
-She revised it again for her collection America the Beautiful and Other Poems (NY: Thomas Y. Crowell Company, 1911 | Fig. 2).
+Bates revised her text again for her collection America the Beautiful and Other Poems (NY: Thomas Y. Crowell Company, 1911 | Fig. 2).
 This form became the official version.

 Bates’ alterations between 1895 and 1911 were extensive; they should be seen as improvements and have generally aged well.
 In some modern hymnals, the stanza about “stern, impassioned” pilgrim feet beating a path through the wilderness is omitted, as is it ignores the damage done to Native American culture, and it evokes other concerns related to colonialism and imperialism.